-Driving these routes is a tough job and there is a very seedy underbelly at a lot of the truck pinch points, that travelers should be aware of.
+Driving these routes is a tough job and there is a very seedy underbelly at a lot of the truck pinch points in Southern Africa.

 As a general rule, the senior drivers and family men will have their cook pots out in the open.
-Beside their vehicles, in groups, traveling/crossing together.
+Besides their vehicles, in groups, travelling/crossing together.

 Their trucks are usually clean and in good order.
 They are fiercely protective of each other and their loads.

 If you do have an issue, offering to pay the small fee for the truck group’s communally appointed guard, being polite and open.
 Will get their assistance and a good safe place to sleep in or on your vehicle.